-The great advantage of InVision tool is that due to its functionality its now rather easy to apply the technology of prototyping, in fact, almost at all the stages of design process as it is not time consuming to upload the static images of the screens and form the prototype with them.
-That means that it’s possible to start effective testing from the very first groups of screens to see how they provide logic of the layout and transitions.
+The great advantage of InVision tool is that due to its functionality its now rather easy to apply the technology of prototyping, in fact, almost at all the stages of the design process as it is not time-consuming to upload the static images of the screens and form the prototype with them.
+That means that it’s possible to start effective testing from the very first groups of screens to see how they provide the logic of the layout and transitions.

 Moreover, in case of using the tool it is also possible to test all the UI decisions in the clickable prototype and see them actively used.
 The designer can apply animation and simulate gestures using tools’ native functionality to make the prototype felt even more realistic and the experience very close to natural.